The Main Types of Animation

 Animation comes in different shapes and forms, each with its pros and cons.
 As a business owner, marketing manager, or producer, it's important to understand them to hire the right animation studios and increase your return on investment.

-9 months ago • 8 min read
+a year ago • 8 min read

 By Gwénaëlle Dupré